BonsaiAI/bonsaiai.github.io/source/includes/inkling2-guide/_types.html.md

 ## Enumerated Constraints

 Number and string types can be constrained using enumerated constraints, which list the allowed values explicitly.
 Two forms of enumerated constraints are supported.
 Ordinal enumerations are assumed to have a meaningful order and must be listed in increasing order.
-Nominal enumerations have names but no meaninful order.
+Nominal enumerations have names but no meaningful order.

 ```inkling2
 # Ordinal enumeration